HydraSystemsLab/hydra-core/README.md

-Most automated trading systems fail not because of bad entries, but because of weak risk enforcement, poor execution discipline, and the ability for humans or code to escalate losses.
+Most automated trading systems fail not because of bad entries, but because of weak risk enforcement, poor execution discipline, and the ability for humans or code to escalate risk.

 Hydra is designed around a simple principle: